sapegin/washingcode-book/manuscript/book.md

 ### Iterating over objects

 There are [many ways to iterate over objects](https://stackoverflow.com/a/5737136/1973105) in JavaScript.
-I equally dislike all of them, so it’s hard to choose the best one.
-Unfortunately there’s no `.map()` for objects, though Lodash does have three methods for object iteration, so it’s a good option if you're already using Lodash in your project.
+I equally dislike them all, so it’s hard to choose the best one.
+Unfortunately there’s no `.map()` for objects, though Lodash does have three methods for object iteration, so it’s a good option if you’re already using Lodash in your project.

 ```js
 const allNames = {